asalih/cdncik/README.md

 ﻿# cdncik
-Cdncik is lightweight cdn.
+Cdncik is a lightweight cdn.
 Reads given files, minifies and keeps it in memory.

 ```js
 var cdn = cdnApp({